terracenter/gentoo_install/README.md

 ### LVM Configuration

-Install lvm tools if it's not yet installed:
+Install lvm2 tools if it is not yet installed:

 ```shell
 emerge --ask sys-fs/lvm2